Contract Monoclonal Antibody Production

 Certification

-Contract In Vitro (Bioreactor) MAB Production
+Section IV: Contract In Vitro (Roller Bottle) MAb Production

-All points of the SLI Quality System are strictly adhered to for in vitro MAB production procedures.
+All points of the SLI Quality System are strictly adhered to for in vitro MAb production procedures.

-Following the definition of MAB requirements and release specifications, a design for production is developed.
+Following the definition of MAb requirements and release specifications, a design for production is developed.
 Process specifications including detailed procedures, technical requirements of production facilities and equipment as well as requisites for the production staff are determined.
 All members of the production staff are rigorously trained, certified, periodically tested and appropriately retrained in accordance with ISO and GMP requirements.

 Specifications for raw materials are defined.
-All raw materials used in the bioreactor production must undergo qualification procedures.
+All raw materials used in the roller bottle production must undergo qualification procedures.
 Vendors from which materials are being obtained are qualified in compliance with SLI Quality System Standards.
 Upon arrival at SLI, all raw materials are quarantined until they are tested against set specifications.

-Contract In Vivo (Mouse Ascites) MAB Production
+Section V: Contract In Vivo (Mouse Ascites) MAb Production

 A breeding stock and a working stock of mice are maintained.
 Mice are transferred to the working stock once they have reached the maturity level required for ascites production (approximately 6 weeks).

-Analogous with in vitro production methods, all points of the SLI Quality System are strictly adhered to for in vivo MAB production procedures.
+Analogous with in vitro production methods, all points of the SLI Quality System are strictly adhered to for in vivo MAb production procedures.

-The first step for in vivo MAB production is to revive the cell line.
+The first step for in vivo MAb production is to revive the cell line.

 The mice are then pristane primed and aged to promote tumor formation and enhance antibody production.